Houston and Southeast Texas

 The piney woods of East Texas is a gateway to outdoor recreation from hiking to boating to camping and more.
 Camping in Texas is a three-season getaway.
 With milder temperatures from fall through spring, Huntsville is perfect for a weekend getaway in the forest, close to Houston.
 Here are the top things to do in Huntsville, Texas with kids.

-The East Texas Piney Woods is western edge of a four state area that covers more than 54,000 square miles of diverse forest.
-With lots of rainfall, visitors will find pine trees like longleaf, shortleaf and loblollies along with post oaks and blue jacks.
+The East Texas Piney Woods are the western edge of a four-state area that covers more than 54,000 square miles of diverse forest.
+With lots of rainfall, visitors will find pine trees like longleaf, shortleaf and loblollies, along with post oaks and blue jacks.
 The understory trees add pops of color with yaupon holly, flowering dogwood and sweetbay magnolia.

 To see the best of the forest, travelers should take a hike in Sam Houston National Forest or Huntsville State Park.
-Additionally Lone Star Hiking Trail, the longest hiking trail in Texas, is in the East Texas Piney Woods.
+Additionally, the Lone Star Hiking Trail, the longest hiking trail in Texas, is in the East Texas Piney Woods.

-Established in October 1936, it protects 254 square miles, that’s 136,000 acres, in-between the towns of Huntsville, Conroe, Cleveland and Richards.
-It offers lots of hiking trails to explore the dense forest with conifers and deciduous trees.
+Established in October 1936, it protects 254 square miles, or 136,000 acres, between the towns of Huntsville, Conroe, Cleveland and Richards.
+It offers many hiking trails to explore the dense forest of conifers and deciduous trees.

 Lone Star Hiking Trail